n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/custom-certificate-authority.md

 # Configure n8n to use your own certificate authority or self-signed certificate

-You can add add your own certificate authority (CA) or self-signed certificate to n8n.
+You can add your own certificate authority (CA) or self-signed certificate to n8n.
 This means you are able to trust a certain SSL certificate instead of trusting all invalid certificates, which is a potential security risk.

 /// note | Available in version 1.42.0
 This feature is only available in version 1.42.0+.